npmcomponent/stagas-viewport/README.md

+*This repository is a mirror of the [component](http://component.io) module [stagas/viewport](http://github.com/stagas/viewport).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/stagas-viewport`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # Viewport Component

 Viewport is a component to ease viewport management.
 You can get the dimensions of the viewport and beyond, which can be quite helpful to perform some checks with JavaScript.